Blockchain Use Cases: Exploring Real-World Applications

 In the healthcare industry, data security and patient privacy are paramount.
 Traditional centralised databases are vulnerable to cyberattacks, potentially exposing sensitive information.
 Blockchain offers a decentralised solution, allowing healthcare providers to securely store and share patient data across institutions while maintaining privacy and compliance with regulations like HIPAA.

 Moreover, blockchain can streamline processes such as clinical trials and supply chain management for pharmaceuticals.
-For example, Estonia’s eHealth Foundation uses blockchain to secure the health records of its citizens, enabling seamless and secure access to patient data across the country’s healthcare system.
+For example, Estonia’s eHealth Foundation uses blockchain use case to secure the health records of its citizens, enabling seamless and secure access to patient data across the country’s healthcare system.

 3. Voting Systems: Promoting Trust and Integrity